shhossain/novelupdates-extension/readme.md

 # AI Recommendations For Novelupdates

-A browser extension that adds a recommendation system to novelupdates.com
+A browser extension that adds a recommendation to novelupdates.com

 ## Installation